ashdigitalproducts/gcp-data-ml-ai-solution-architecture/Outline_of_Code_Files.md

 ##  <br> 🚀 1.
 Data Ingestion Cloud Functions

 ### <br> 1.
 Synthetic Data Generation Logic in Main Python File and its Python dependencies File:
-There were 2 .txt format files with Python Code in them.
+<br> There were 2 .txt format files with Python Code in them.
-The Main Python File contained the code to generate Synthetic Data and publish Event Messages to the Pub/Sub Topic.
+<br> The Main Python File contained the code to generate Synthetic Data and publish Event Messages to the Pub/Sub Topic.
-The Requirements File contained the Python dependencies to support the Main Python File.
+<br> The Requirements File contained the Python dependencies to support the Main Python File.

 ### <br> 2.
 Consuming and Loading Messages Logic in Main Python File and its Python dependencies File:
-There were 2 .txt format files with Python Code in them.
+<br> There were 2 .txt format files with Python Code in them.
-The Main Python File contained the code to consume the Messages from Pub/Sub Subscription and write JSON files to the Cloud Storage Bucket - Bronze Layer.
+<br> The Main Python File contained the code to consume the Messages from Pub/Sub Subscription and write JSON files to the Cloud Storage Bucket - Bronze Layer.
-The Requirements File contained the Python dependencies to support the Main Python File.
+<br> The Requirements File contained the Python dependencies to support the Main Python File.

 ### <br> 3.
 ### <br> 4.